Chapter 6: Fingerprints

 After these deletions, the serialization then continues:

-It was to be at a time when, for the first time in the history of mankind, the weapons of mass destruction were produced that could erase all humanity from the Earth (Matt.
-24:21-22).
+It was to be at a time when, for the first time in the history of mankind, the weapons of mass destruction were produced that could erase all humanity from the Earth (Matthew 24:21-22).
 This also was to occur just before the Second Coming of Christ (verses 29-30).

 These prophecies have now definitely been fulfilled.
 The true gospel has been restored and has now gone in power into every nation on the face of the Earth.37